Aurlandsfjord

 Aurlandsfjord or Aurlandsfjorden (/no-NO-03/) is a fjord in Vestland county, Norway.
 The fjord flows through Aurland Municipality, Vik Municipality, and Lærdal Municipality.
-The 29 km long fjord is a branch off of the main Sognefjorden, Norway's longest fjord.
-The fjord is deep and narrow, reaching a depth of about 962 m below sea level, and its width is generally less than 2 km wide.
+The 29 km long fjord is a branch off the main Sognefjorden, Norway's longest fjord.
+The fjord is deep and narrow, reaching a depth of about 962 m below sea level, and its width is generally less than 2 km.
 About 11 km south of the mouth of the fjord, the Nærøyfjord branches off from it to the west.
 The village of Flåm sits at the innermost part of the Aurlandsfjord; other villages along the fjord are Aurlandsvangen and Undredal.
 Most of the fjord is surrounded by up to 1800 m tall, steep mountains with little habitation along the fjord except for in a few small valleys.

 Tremors of the 2011 Tōhoku earthquake and tsunami arrived 12 minutes later in Aurlandsfjord, causing 1.5 m tall waves for a few hours.

 Large parts of the fjord are included in the Nærøyfjord section of the West Norwegian Fjords UNESCO World Heritage Site.